Exactification of Stirling's Approximation for the Logarithm of the Gamma Function: Numerical Analysis

-where $|\theta| < \pi/2$.
-Of course, the above result is only of use if we have a mathematical software package that has the capability of evaluating the incomplete gamma function to very high precision.
+Eq.\ (\ref{sixtyeight}) is only of use if we have a mathematical software package that has the capability of evaluating the incomplete gamma function to very high precision.
 Fortunately, Mathematica \cite{wol92} does have this capability, but we shall also consider Eq.\ (\ref{sixty}) when evaluating $\ln \Gamma(z)$ since it only requires a numerical integration routine, which is more easily constructed when one does not have access to a mathematical software package.
 Furthermore, Eq.\ (\ref{sixtya}) represents the continuation of Eq.\ (\ref{sixty}) to the Stokes lines, while we do not know how Eq.\ (\ref{sixtyeight}) can be extended beyond the primary Stokes sector.

 The first program presented in the appendix is a Mathematica module that evaluates $\ln \Gamma(z)$ using Eq.\ (\ref{sixtyeight}) for the remainder.
 Instead of evaluating the sum over $n$ to infinity, the module calculates all the terms to the value assigned to the variable called limit.
 In order to achieve great accuracy, limit has been set equal to $10^5$.
 That is, we are essentially truncating the series over $n$ to $10^5$, which will also be the case when comparing the results obtained via Eqs.\ (\ref{sixty}) and (\ref{sixtya}).
 Although this limit will be sufficient for our purposes, more astonishing results can be obtained by raising this value higher, but it comes at the expense of computational time, which will be discussed in the presentation of the numerical data.